PT Admissions FAQs

 Springfield College graduates have scored at or above the national average for the NPTE.
-Our 2011 DPT class has a 100% pass rate and our three year pass rate average is 96.6% (2008-2010)!
+Both the 2011 and 2012 DPT classes have a 100% pass rate.
 Pass rates for all PT schools in the country are available at the Federation of State Boards in Physical Therapy.
 Click here to visit the Federation of State Boards in Physical Therapy website.

 There is a healthy job market in physical therapy.
 The US Department of Labor and the Wall Street Journal have listed physical therapy as one of the top desirable fields.
-With significant job satisfaction, autonomy in practice, and independent decision making, graduates of Springfield College's Physical Therapy Program are able to find jobs within a short time of graduation and licensure.
-The placement rate for our 2011 graduating class is 100%.
+With significant job satisfaction, autonomy in practice, and independent decision making, graduates of Springfield College's Physical Therapy Program are able to find employment within a short time of graduation and licensure.
+The job placement rate for the 2011 and 2012 graduating classes is 100%.